harsh123650/blockcertify/README.md

 The system eliminates manual certificate verification and reduces the risk of fake or tampered credentials by maintaining trusted digital records.

 --------------------------------------------------

-Blockcertify is not a public blockchain network.
+> 🧩 **Blockcertify is not a public blockchain network..**
-It is a controlled digital certification system where certificates are issued and verified within a secure environment.
+> It is a controlled digital certification system where certificates are issued and verified within a secure environment.

 --------------------------------------------------